jeonghoonkang/BerePi/Install_Raspi_OS.md

     - if you have "init.sh" file in '/home/pi', just "source init.sh"
     - otherwise, use " wget http://125.7.128.54:8070/wordpress/pub/init.sh" to download installation script.
     - and just "source init.sh"
+  - id / password : pi / tinyos, it has sudo permission